markround/tiller/README.md

 If no environment is specified, it will default to using "development".
 Prior to version 0.4.0, this used to be "production", but as was quite rightly pointed out, this is a bit scary.
 You can always change the default anyway - see below.

+## Plugins

+In addition to specifying values in YAML environment files, there are other plugins that can also provide values to be used in your templates, and you can easily write your own.
+The plugins that ship with Tiller are :

+ * File : The default plugins which read templates from ERB files on disk, and values from YAML file(s).
+This use-case is discussed below in this main document.
+You normally will want to enable this plugin unless you are fetching *everything* from another data source.
+ * [Consul](docs/plugins/consul.md) : These plugins allow you to retrieve your templates and values from a [Consul](https://consul.io) cluster.
+Full documentation for this plugin is available in [consul.md](docs/plugins/consul.md), and there's also a blog post with a walk-through example at [http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller](http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller).
+ * [Defaults](docs/plugins/defaults.md) : Make use of default values across your environments and templates - this can help avoid repeated definitions and makes for more efficient configuration.
+ * [Environment variables](docs/plugins/environment.md) : Make use of environment variables in your templates.
+ * [JSON environment variables](docs/plugins/environment_json.md) : Use complex JSON data structures from the environment in your templates.
+See [http://www.markround.com/blog/2014/10/17/building-dynamic-docker-images-with-json-and-tiller-0-dot-1-4/](http://www.markround.com/blog/2014/10/17/building-dynamic-docker-images-with-json-and-tiller-0-dot-1-4/) for some practical examples.
+ * [External files](docs/plugins/external_file.md) : Load external JSON or YAML files, and use their contents in your templates.
+ * [HTTP plugins](docs/plugins/http.md) : These plugins let you retrieve your templates and values from a HTTP server
+ * [Random data](docs/plugins/random.md) : Simple wrapper to provide random values to your templates.
+ * [XML files](docs/plugins/xml_file.md) : Load and parse XML data for use in your templates.
+ * [Zookeeper plugins](docs/plugins/zookeeper.md) : These plugins allow you to store your templates and values in a ZooKeeper cluster.

 ## A word about configuration
 Tiller uses YAML for configuration files.
 If you're unfamiliar with YAML, don't worry - it's very easy to pick up.
 A good introduction is here : ["Complete idiot's introduction to YAML"](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot's-introduction-to-yaml)